Builditluc/wiki-tui/README.md

 5. Open a Pull Request

 ## Logging
-If you want to configure the logging, you can configure it in `logging.yml` (you have to create it in the config directory).

-In this file you can configure the logger accordingly to the [docs](https://docs.rs/log4rs/1.0.0/log4rs/#configuration-via-a-yaml-file) of the logging crate
+As of 0.3.2 you can no longer configure the logger with a .yml file

 ## Acknowledgements